tomh1lll/dudeml/README.md

 ## B. Estimating coverage in training and test data
-  We next simulated reads using WGSIM within dudeML and following mapping, used bedtools to calculate coverage per site, we then used a custom python script to find the mean coverage of each chromosome to find the relative coverages of each window.
+  We next simulated reads for the custom chromosomes containing CNVs using WGSIM within dudeML and following mapping, used bedtools to calculate coverage per site, we then used a custom python script to find the mean coverage of each chromosome to find the relative coverages of each window.
 In this case a homozygote was simulated.

     for i in train test
     do
-    python3 scripts/dudeML.py simReads -fasta Dmel_iso1.fa.masked -cov 20 -d ${i}_sim -RL 100 -id ${j}
+    python3 scripts/dudeML.py simReads -fasta Dmel_iso1.fa.masked -cov 20 -d ${i}_sim -RL 100 -id ${i}
     bwa mem -t 4 Dmel_iso1.fa.masked ${i}_sim/1_20_1.fq ${i}_sim/1_20_2.fq | samtools view -Shb - | samtools sort - > ${i}_sim/total.bam
     genomeCoverageBed -d -ibam ${i}_sim/total.bam > ${i}_sim/total.bed
     python scripts/dudeML.py winStat -i${i}_sim/total.bed -o ${i}_sim/total_50.bed -w 50 -s 50